History (HIST)

 General Education: International, Social and Behavioral Ways of Knowing

 The notion that human affairs are shaped by conspiratorial and occult forces bent on the achievement of secret agendas has attained wide currency.
 The idea that the world is governed by powerful, unseen forces has a long history that this course will explore.
 Additional work required for graduate credit.
-Recommended Preparation: HIST 101 and HIST 102.
-(Alt/years)
+Recommended Preparation: HIST 1101 and HIST 1102.
+Typically Offered: Varies.

 Political, economic, social development; earliest times to the present.
 Typically Offered: Varies.